Digital Humanities are E X P A N D I N G at a VELOCITY

 THE WORK OF SCHOLARSHIP

 authors = designers = readers = users

-The processes of writing & revision & peer review are made PUBLIC,
+The processes of writing & revision & peer review are made VISIBLE,

 AUTHORSHIP becomes PUBLIC & COLLABORATIVE

 • I M M E R S I V E (we hope you will be drawn in)